shadiaduery/US_cities_transportation_C02emissions/README.md

 Database Design:
 - Table 1: State Name and State ID (StateNameAndID.csv)
 - Table 2: Annual Electricity Generation (annual_generation_state_clean)
-- Table 3: Nataliias data set
+- Table 3: Existing Electrical Capacity (existcapacity_annual_clean.csv)
-- Table 4: State name and state ID

 Project Report:
 #Complete write up: How to run your project - given your github repo, how would the instructional team recreate the final databases on their own computers?
 The report is estimated to be 500 words or less and should be in the README of your github repo.